-Freeride mountain biking is a new discipline in the line of extreme sports, and is slowly gaining its reputation to cycling fanatics, businesses, and the people in general.
-A Cyclist dropping off from a man made structure, 40 feet above the ground, onto a transition for another jump- is not your ordinary cycling session.
+Freeride mountain biking is a new discipline in the line of extreme sports and is slowly gaining its reputation to cycling fanatics, businesses, and the people in general.
+A Cyclist dropping off from a human-made structure, 40 feet above the ground, onto a transition for another jump- is not your ordinary cycling session.

 Riding Vs. Running

 People often correlate free riding with free running.
-Free riding basically has the same concept as free running, and that is to travel from point A and arriving at point B with no set course to follow- to finish in the fastest time possible and to make the best stylistic and trick filled line, which is governed by speed and control.
+Freeriding has the same concept as free running, and that is to travel from point A to point B, to finish in the fastest time possible and to make the best stylistic and trick filled line, which is governed by speed and control.

 Originally, a freeride mountain bike is just made by altering a downhill bike.
-This meant it made to enable the cyclist go downhill just as fast, and also to go uphill with ease.
-But nowadays, a freeride mountain bicycle is a totally different bike from a downhill bicycle.
+It made to enable the cyclist to go downhill just as fast, and also to go uphill with ease.
+But nowadays, a freeride mountain bicycle is a different bike from a downhill bicycle.

-Free riding’s purpose is to make sure that the area where the free rider is going, will give the cyclist ample opportunity to perform tricks- both on flat ground and in the air.
-This means that the area will be riddled with both natural and manmade objects with the sole objective of catapulting the rider up in the air to perform tricks, creating the best stunts possible.
+The path for freeride mountain biking should give the cyclists ample opportunity to perform their tricks, both on flat ground and in the air.
+The area should be free from both natural and human-made objects.
+The sole objective is to allow catapulting the rider up in the air to perform tricks and creating the best stunts possible.

 Relation With Skateboarding